A note from Sarah

-I grew up with headaches.
-“Sinus headaches,” headaches from stress, but when I got to college, my headaches became more frequent.
+I grew up with “sinus headaches,” and headaches from stress.
+When I got to college, my headaches became more frequent.
 A few Advil and cups of coffee later, I was almost as good as new.
-Then something changed.
+But then something changed.
 All the Advil and cups of coffee in the world could not touch the pain.

 Along with my first migraine came the quick realization that many people did not understand the pain I was referencing, especially when I used the word, headache.

 When I reached the tipping point in college, my headaches lasted for months at a time, ebbing and flowing like waves.
 School became difficult.
 Living became difficult.